fsagrahari23/nestjs-project-apis-travel-tracker/README.md

 CRUD Operations:
 The Destination Module provides endpoints for creating, reading, updating, and deleting destination records.
 This module is designed with clear separation of concerns and robust error handling.

-## Endpoints Overview:
+- **Endpoints Overview:**

-POST /destination/add: Allows authenticated users to add new destinations.
+  -**POST /destination/add**: Allows authenticated users to add new destinations.
-GET /destination/all: Retrieves a list of all destinations.
+  -**GET /destination/all**: Retrieves a list of all destinations.
-GET /destination/:id: Fetches details of a specific destination.
+  -**GET /destination/:id**: Fetches details of a specific destination.
-PATCH /destination/:id: Enables updates to destination information.
+  -**PATCH /destination/:id**: Enables updates to destination information.
-DELETE /destination/:id: Permits the deletion of a destination record.
+  -**DELETE /destination/:id**: Permits the deletion of a destination record.
+  -**POST /auth/regiter**:Register your self with mail id and password -**POST /auth/login**:Login your self with mail id and password to track your destination list use the above api for your frontend as apis

 Contributing
 Contributions are highly welcome!
 Please open an issue or submit a pull request with improvements or bug fixes.